We are creating a culture that fosters environmental and community stewardship among our associates,

 Associates are encouraged to

-support their community's environmental initiatives as well as to provide whatever input they can
+support their community's environmental initiatives as well as provide input to promote sustainability in our operations.

 In February 2008, associates working in the McCalla, Alabama facility began researching the idea of recycling,

 paying particular attention to waste streams produced by that site.
 The team connected with a local paper,

 cardboard and plastic liners recycling center.

 During the first year of the program, McCalla reduced waste sent to landfills by 30 tons.
 McCalla associates

 have identified effective activities to reduce additional waste.

 In 2008, the Champaign site added equipment to their ventilation fans to better manage airflow.

 During the winter months, the ventilation fans allow Champaign to move warm air from the production